 - Natural resources breadth: 21 credits

-- Specialty option (Pick one: fisheries and wildlife conservation, natural resources policy management, or human dimensions in natural resources): 40+ credits
+- Specialty option (Pick one: fish and wildlife conservation, human dimensions in natural resources, landscape analysis, natural resource policy management, or urban forest landscapes): 40+ credits

 - Electives: as needed to meet the 180 credit minimum to graduate

 A total of 180 quarter credits are required to graduate, including 60 upper division credits.
-For more information about the natural resources major, please visit Oregon State’s official General Catalog.
+To view the natural resources major requirements, please visit Oregon State’s official General Catalog.
 For additional information about the baccalaureate core, please visit our bacc core details page.